 ¡Bienvenidos!
 I have the great privilege of being the social and cultural program coordinator for Chicano StudentPrograms at UCR.

 I was raised in Heber, CA, a small border town in the Imperial Valley, adjacent to Mexicali, México.
 I always knew que “Sí se puede,” thanks to my mother’s strength and love.

 After high school, I attended UCR.
 In 2008, I graduated with departmental honors with bachelor’s degrees in both ethnic studies and political science: law and society.

 After graduation from UCR, I worked as the coordinator for the Riverside County Library System, leading a county-wide Latino outreach campaign titled, Leer Es Triunfar (Reading is Succeeding) to raise awareness and use of library services among Latino residents in Riverside County.

-Currently, I am happy to be back home with my UCR familia and I look forward to a great year working with both our on and off-campus communities.
-I continue my passion working with our students and community focusing on cultural empowerment, political awareness, community service, and higher education.
+Currently, I am happy to be back home with my UCR familia, and I look forward to a great year working with both our on and off-campus communities.
+I continue my passion for working with our students and community focusing on cultural empowerment, political awareness, community service, and higher education.
 Please stop by and visit!

 Sonia Garcia Avelar, Program Coordinator

 Serving the campus since 2018

 I was born in Tijuana, Mexico and grew up in the High Desert after my family migrated to the U.S. After high school I attended UC San Diego, and in 2017 I received a B.A. in Political Science (Public Law) and Ethnic Studies, with High Departmental Honors in the latter.